juhahalme/academicprofile/publications/karjalainen-16-10-2021.md

 (translation from Finnish)

-As the worst of the boom begins to ease, the issue of the province's attractiveness is coming back into focus.
-Now is the time to consider how to attract workers, tourists, residents and businesses to the province.
+As the worst of the pandemic begins to ease, the issue of the regions's attractiveness is coming back into focus.
+Now is the time to consider how to attract workers, tourists, residents and businesses to the region.

 Of course, this is by no means a new issue, but one that has been around for decades.